Common Causes of Hip Pain

 Hip pain may make movement difficult and in severe cases, may result in a loss of mobility and inability to walk.
 Non-surgical treatments may include physical therapy, medications, and movement aids but some patients will require surgical intervention to repair or replace the hip joint.

 Osteoporosis Hip Replacement

 Osteoporosis occurs when bone density is lost, leading to a weaker bone structure that can be “porous” in nature.
 Osteoporosis results in bones that are more likely to fracture or break, even when subjected to only mild trauma or stress.
-Certain factors increase the chance of getting osteoporosis including genetics, age, gender, diet and lifestyle, along with some medical conditions and specific medications.
-Osteoporosis is often considered to be a factor in hip fracture which may require hip replacement.
+Certain factors increase the chance of getting osteoporosis including genetics, age, gender, diet, and lifestyle, along with some medical conditions and specific medications.
+Osteoporosis is often considered to be a factor in a hip fracture which may require a hip replacement.

 - Nearly three-quarters of hip fracture patients are women.
 About 50% of all women in the U.S. and 25% of men will experience a fracture related to osteoporosis.

 - Hip fracture is the most serious type of osteoporosis-related fracture and occurs in more than 300,000 Americans per year.